Innovative Pedagogies for International Development, March 2022

 Friday, March 25-Saturday, March 26, 2022

-Presenters will be invited to publish their presentation and related materials on the Tobias Center website and in an open-access book.
+Presenters will be invited to publish their presentations and related materials on the Tobias Center website and in an open-access book.

 Workshop Schedule